cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/basics.rst

     $ sbatch my_script.sh
     Submitted batch job 8503

-This will queue your script to be run using 1 CPU and about 16 GB of RAM.
+This will queue your script to be run using 2 CPUs and about 31 GB of RAM.
 See the :ref:`reserving_resources` section below, for how to increase the amount of resources available to your script.
 By default, there is no limit on the maximum running time ("wall time") for jobs on